gggray000/tweetigel/README.md

 ## TODOs
 1. Create and test docker images with docker compose.
 2. Refactored bad code.
+3. Comments and HashTag posts are not paginated.

 ## Extra Feature
 1. Unliking posts.